teiwei2003/cosmos-sdk/docs/zh/architecture/adr-038-state-listening.md

 	}

 	if halt {
-		// Halt the binary and allow Tendermint to receive the ResponseCommit
+		//Halt the binary and allow Tendermint to receive the ResponseCommit
-		// response with the commit ID hash.
+		//response with the commit ID hash.
 This will allow the node to successfully
-		// restart and process blocks assuming the halt configuration has been
+		//restart and process blocks assuming the halt configuration has been
-		// reset or moved to a more distant value. app.halt()
+		//reset or moved to a more distant value. app.halt()
 	}